 - Low or no-risk sexual practices You can still do plenty of things with a partner that pose no or low risk of HIV transmission.
 Visit the Australian Federation of AIDS Organisations (AFAO) to find out more.

-- PrEP (pre-exposure prophylaxis) A pill that's taken once a day by HIV-negative people to prevent them from acquiring HIV.
+- PrEP (pre-exposure prophylaxis) A pill that's taken once a day by HIV-negative people to help prevent them from acquiring HIV.
 PrEP was recently added to the Pharmaceutical Benefits Scheme (PBS), making it much cheaper for Medicare card holders.

 - PEP (post-exposure prophylaxis) A treatment taken for 1 month to prevent HIV acquisition in a person who may have been exposed to the virus.
 While it can still be effective if started within 72 hours (3 days), it's most effective if started within 24 hours of exposure.